leandrinux/leanmodem/README.md

 1. Download the full code, unzip it in a folder inside your `arduino`.
 2. Set up your IDE so that you can install programs in the nodemcu.
 [Read this guide in case you need help.](https://www.instructables.com/id/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/)
 3. In case you didn't follow the guide, make sure that you have installed the support for your nodemcu.
 Go to `Tools -> Board ... -> Board Manager` and install esp8266 2.5.2 by ESP8266 Community.
 4. Go to `Tools -> Library Manager` and install the dependencies for leanmodem.
-They are:
+Please be aware that using newer versions could cause compatibility issues.
+They libraries are:
   * `ESP8266-ping` 2.0.1 by Alessio Leoncini
   * `NTPClient` 3.2.0 by Fabrice Weinberg
   * `Crypto` 0.2.0 by Rhys Weatherley
   * `WiFiEsp` 2.2.2 by bportaluri

-  Please be aware that using newer versions may cause incompatibility issues.
-Let me know if you have any problems.
 5. Since this project uses SPIFFS you will need to install the proper tools.
 [Go to their repository and follow the instructions.](https://github.com/esp8266/arduino-esp8266fs-plugin)
 6. Set up your Arduino IDE with the following settings:
   * Board: `Generic ESP8266 Module`